Heneark/MEG/meta/Preprocessing_notebook.md

 054
 ---
-Noise data are from the day before, created a copy changing its name to match the day of acquisition (same for subjects 068 and 109)
+Noise data are from the day before (same for subjects 068 and 109) => updated csv_io not to get the error